ascott1/ethical-web-dev/web-apps-privacy-security/04-security.md

 The most important thing we can do to prevent these types of attacks is sanitize user-submitted content.

 To do this, we should whitelist the HTML input that our application will accept.
 Whitelisting is preferred to blacklisting user input as this gives you fine grained control over the type of content being entered and stored.
 If users are able to add HTML to a field, choose the tags that should be available to the user and whitelist those.
-Avoid giving users the ability to execute JavaScript or `<script>` tags within your application.
+We should be sure to avoid giving users the ability to execute JavaScript or `<script>` tags within our applications.

 In Node.js we can use the [sanitize-html](https://www.npmjs.com/package/sanitize-html) module to do this.